telerik/xaml-docs/controls/radchartview/features/radlegend-support.md

 * __DataPointLegendSettings__: This is supported only by the [BarSeries]({%slug radchartview-series-barseries%}) and [BubbleSeries]({%slug radchartview-series-bubbleseries%}).
 A LegendItem will be generated for each data point in the series that uses the settings.

-	The settings allows you to bind the title to a property from the data point model.
+	The settings allow you to bind the title to a property from the data point model.
 You can do that via the __TitleBinding__ property.
 The property expects a string value that corresponds to the name of a property in the [DataPoint]({%slug radchartview-getting-started-data-point%}) object.

 	#### __[XAML] Example 1: Binding legend items title to the Category property of the CategoricalDataPoint object__
 	{{region radchartview-features-radlegend-support_0}}